Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Dense Matrix Factorization in Matrix Multiplication Time

 \section{Dense Matrix Factorization in Matrix Multiplication Time}

 In this section, we discuss linear algebra subroutines for pivoted dense LU and LDL factorization of matrices over a general field, providing a new algorithm for the latter.
+In this section, $A$ denotes a general dense matrix (rectangular in the LU subsection and square $H$-symmetric in the LDL subsection), rather than the leading block of a saddle-point system.
+The dense recursion uses the same saddle-point reduction as Section~\ref{sec:nsldl}: when the leading recursive block is too low rank, the remaining work is reorganized through an off-diagonal block and reduced to LU.
 For LU, we could adapt the method of Ibarra, Moran, and Hui~\cite{IBARRA198245} with a minor post-processing cost, via the method of Jeannerod~\cite{jeannerod2006lsp}.
 We give a simple recursive direct LU algorithm which performs row and column pivoting and achieves the cost $O(mnr^{\omega-2})$ for $m\times n$ matrices of rank $r$.
-Given that the same complexity may be achieved with existing methods~\cite{jeannerod2006lsp}, we defer the algorithm and its analysis to Appendix~\ref{app:lu}, but leverage the following result from therein\footnote{Prior versions of our sparse LDL algorithms leveraged the ordering constraints in Theorem~\ref{thm:LU_dense_fast}.
-The current version does not, which leaves more flexibility for pivoting, but we retain the constraints in the theorem statement as they may be of potential use.}. \begin{theorem}
+Given that the same complexity may be achieved with existing methods~\cite{jeannerod2006lsp}, we defer the algorithm and its analysis to Appendix~\ref{app:lu}, but leverage the following result from therein\footnote{The sparse algorithms below require only the rank-revealing factorization and associated permutations; the row-echelon property is retained because it gives a convenient description of the rectangular LU output.}. \begin{theorem}